 Creating an uptime check

-Under Alerting, click Uptime Checks, then click Create an Uptime Check.
+In the navigation pane, click Uptime Checks, then click Create an Uptime Check.

 If a dialog opens asking to automatically create an uptime check, click No thanks.

 Because you deployed to App Engine, change Resource Type to App Engine instead of URL.
 (URL is for generating a custom URL on a Compute Engine instance.)

 Leave Path blank to default to the main index page.